adaliea/better-lyrics-cf-api/README.md

       from YouTube metadata or provided as optional query parameters).
     * **Lyric Fetching**:
         * If the `enhanced=true` query parameter is present and Musixmatch has "richsync" (word-by-word) data for the track, it fetches this data.
 It also fetches the standard LRC.
-An alignment process using `diffArrays` compares character sequences and timings to calculate an `[offset:...]` for the richsync LRC, aiming for better accuracy.
+An alignment process using `diffArrays`compares character sequences and timings to calculate an `[offset:...]` for the richsync LRC, aiming for better accuracy.
         * If `enhanced=false` or richsync is unavailable, but standard LRC subtitles are available, it fetches those.
         * If no lyrics are found, the lyrics field in the response will be `null`.
 4. **Response Generation (`GetLyrics.ts` & `index.ts`)**:
     * A JSON response is constructed containing the determined song `artist`, `song` title, `album` (if found), `duration`, the `videoId`, the original YouTube `description` (if relevant), the fetched `lyrics` (as an LRC formatted string or `null`), and `debugInfo` (which can include lyric matching statistics if enhanced mode was used).
+    * The response will also contain separate fields for Musixmatch and LrcLib lyrics if `useLrcLib` is enabled.
     * This final response is cached.
-Responses containing lyrics are cached for a longer duration (e.g., 7 days) than responses without lyrics (e.g., 10 minutes).
+Responses containing lyrics are cached for up to 3 days (`max-age=259200`), while responses without lyrics are cached for 10 minutes (`max-age=600`).
     * The `index.ts` worker sets appropriate HTTP headers (including `Access-Control-Allow-Origin`) and returns the response.
 5. **Asynchronous Operations**: The worker uses an `awaitLists` mechanism (a `Set` of Promises) to track asynchronous